SVdP Banner image_1200px.jpg

 If you would prefer to work behind the scenes in the pantry, please contact Sonja Schreffler at stpeterpantry@duck.com

-Serving Donuts: St. Peter SVdP will be serving donuts Sunday Dec.
-6th after 8:00 am and 9:30 am Mass.
+Serving Donuts: St. Peter SVdP will be serving donuts this Sunday January 4th after 8:00 am and 9:30 am Mass.
 Please come and pitch in so the burden isn't on a few people.
 We love to build community at our Parish but do not want the same few people helping get burned out.

-SVdP Monthly Meeting: We will not have our monthly meeting on Dec.14th due to the delivery at Park East.
-Please let us know if you can join Kevin and I in January. neighbors.svdp.stp@gmail.com or 402-669-8014.
+SVdP Monthly Meeting: We will have our monthly meeting after 9:30 am Mass in the Parish Hall (723 S. 27th St.) on Jan.11th.
+Please plan on attending.
+As always we are looking for ideas on how to serve our neighbors better.
+Rolls and coffee will be provided.
+Please let us know if you can join Kevin and I. neighbors.svdp.stp@gmail.com or 402-669-8014.

 Community Meal: Save the date!
 The next Community Meal will be Jan.
 17th.
 11:00 - 1:00 pm at the Parish Hall.

 Pantry Needs: Please help!
 Our pantry is struggling to keep our shelves stocked.
-The current pantry needs are canned fruit, tomato sauce, diced tomatoes, pasta sauce, pasta, cereal, soup or ramen and toilet paper.
+Our current Pantry needs are tomatoes, pasta sauce and vegetables.
+We are providing a record amount of pantries every Saturday.
+Please help us feed others.
 Thank you for helping us serve those with food insecurity.
 Our pantry numbers keep increasing because many people in the city are dealing with food insecurity.
-Thank you for your generosity.
 Any perishable items may be donated at the Parish Hall (723 S. 27th St.) on Saturdays between 1:00 - 3:00 pm.